 - Allow a temporary expansion—until the end of 2016—on who may be an adult beneficiary’s plan holder to include the beneficiary’s spouse, common-law partner, or parent

-The next major RDSP review will be in 2014, however we are also aware that five out of the six last federal budgets included significant mention and adjustments to the RDSP.
+The next major RDSP review should be in 2014, however we are also aware that five out of the six last federal budgets included significant mention and adjustments to the RDSP.
 All of these came following recommendations from PLAN and others—and so we expect to regularly have the opportunity to lend our voices.

 We would like to hear from you.
 What are your feelings on the recent changes?
 What about previous changes?
 What has not been addressed but needs to be?